nithyanatarajan/404-architectsnotfound/docs/Characteristics.md

 - All user data is classified as **PII**
 - OAuth2.0 + SSO with OIDC
 - RBAC enforced via OPA
-- mTLS and Vault for secure comms and secrets
+- mTLS and Vault (or internal secret manager) for secure comms and secrets

 ---